Home insurance isn’t a legal requirement – but these policies are definitely worth considering as they could help save you a fortune.

 Other types of home insurance exist that are variations on the theme of buildings and contents cover.
 For example, there are policies for students living at university.

-There are also more specialist schemes for listed buildings, as well as high-value homes that may be out of some insurers’ scope.
+You can also get cover for listed buildings, as well as high-value homes that may be out of some insurers’ scope.

 Then there’s unoccupied homes cover – such as if you’ve inherited a house – and holiday home insurance for properties left empty for longer periods.

-The second way is by shopping around.
-Take your time to find out the scope and price of the different policies on offer from rival insurers.
+- Shopping around.
+Take your time to find out the cover and price of policies offered by different insurers.

-This includes combining buildings and contents insurance as some providers offer a discount, although you obviously need to compare prices.
+- Combine your buildings and contents insurance as some providers offer a discount.

-Some may also reduce the price if you have security devices fitted, such as high-quality door locks and window locks
+- Fitting security devices, such as high-quality door locks and window locks.